 - both land and online organisations will be promoting the week on social media: Facebook, Twitter and Instagram

 - supporting organisations, such as Facebook, will also be supporting the week and promoting key messages and materials.

-- key support organisations like the National Gambling Helpline and GamCare will also be promoting the week and preparing for increased numbers of enquiries due to the national campaign.
+- key support organisations like the National Gambling Helpline, GamCare and YGam will also be promoting the week and preparing for increased numbers of enquiries due to the national campaign.